 It’s not that these issues are not important – they are – but one seriously wonders with everything else going on in Canberra at the moment, whether this report will actually have any traction.
-The final report is mostly benign, repeating what many other reports and inquiries have recommended but have largely failed to counter the prevailing trends that it was established to address.
+The final report is mostly benign, repeating what many other reports and inquiries have recommended but delivered on to varying degrees of success.

 The report also recommends a two-stage application process to reduce the amount of information required in initial applications, with those going through to a second round requiring more detailed proposals and budgets.
 (I have a sense of deja vu about this, but maybe I’m mistaken).

 And as of last night, Dan Tehan, the Education Minister, introduced his new “national interest test” that will require a 150 word, plain English statement addressing the proposal’s “economic, commercial, environmental, social or cultural benefits” for the Australian community.
 All well and good, but (a) more paperword and (b) probably not worth the paper its written on.

 It’s ironic that the recommendations affirm the centrality and importance of peer review to the grants process, while at the same time the aforementioned national interest test has been introduced because the government has been wilfully undermining the peer review process by vetoing Australian Research Council grants.

 It’s even more ironic that the recommendation supporting peer review says the system can be strengthened by “providing detailed information and constructive feedback to unsuccessful applicants and ensuring the training of peer reviewers is of the highest standard.”